Restoring Worship (Ezra 3)

 What is the first thing you would do?

 For three months, they did nothing.
 They just got their bearings.
-But after three months, on the holiest month of the year, they came together and stood in the rubble of Jerusalem where the Temple once stood, and they worshiped.
+After three months, during the holiest month of the year, they gathered and stood in the ruins of Jerusalem where the Temple used to be, and they worshiped.
 Read with me what happened.
 It's found in Ezra 3:

 When the seventh month came and the Israelites had settled in their towns, the people assembled with one accord in Jerusalem.
 Then Joshua son of Jozadak and his fellow priests and Zerubbabel son of Shealtiel and his associates began to build the altar of the God of Israel to sacrifice burnt offerings on it, in accordance with what is written in the Law of Moses the man of God.
 Despite their fear of the peoples around them, they built the altar on its foundation and sacrificed burnt offerings on it to the Lord, both the morning and evening sacrifices.
 Then in accordance with what is written, they celebrated the Festival of Tabernacles with the required number of burnt offerings prescribed for each day.
 After that, they presented the regular burnt offerings, the New Moon sacrifices and the sacrifices for all the appointed sacred festivals of the Lord, as well as those brought as freewill offerings to the Lord.
 On the first day of the seventh month they began to offer burnt offerings to the Lord, though the foundation of the Lord's temple had not yet been laid.